plosan/Aerodynamics-Project-1/README.md

 ## The project

-The project consists in computing the main aerodynamic properties of the 4-digit NACA airfoils via the Discrete Vortex Method.
-Afterwards, the results are compared with those of the Thin Airfoil Theory (TAT).
+The goal of the project is computing the main aerodynamic properties of the 4-digit NACA airfoils via the Discrete Vortex Method, including the effects due to flap deflection.
+To this end, the DVM was implemented in MATLAB and Python.
+Afterwards, the code was verified and validated by comparing the results to those obtained from the Thin Airfoil Theory (TAT).

+The outcome of the project is the [report](https://github.com/plosan/aerodynamics_homework_1/blob/master/HW1_Cambra_dePaz_Lopez_Pujadas.pdf).
+This was joint work with the colleagues listed on the cover.

+The NACA-2408 airfoil is chosen to verify and validate the code.

+**Verification.** Check that there are no programming errors in the code.
+This is achieved by comparing the results of the implemented code to the analytical results of the Thin Airfoil Theory.

+**Validation.** Check that the simulation agrees with physical reality.
+This is done by comparing the code output to the experimental results.

+**Discussion.** The aerodynamic loads on an airfoil are computed.

+## The code